edithturn/CKAD-training/Readiness-and-Liveness-Probes/Readme.md

 ## **Readiness Probe**

-The function of a Readiness is tie the ready condition of a Pod to the actual state of the application inside.
+The function of a Readiness is the ready condition of a Pod to the actual state of the application inside.

 There are several ways to check if the application on the pod is ready